opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To export one or several scenes to a different project:**

-    1. Select the scenes you want to export in the Toonz standard browser.
+    1. Select the scenes you want to export in the OpenToonz standard browser.

     2. Right-click the selection and choose Export Scene from the menu that opens: the Export Scene dialog opens.